yuzhenbo/pose2carton/doc/fbx_from_the_internet.md

 python transfer.py
 ```
 The results will be saved to `samples/`, you can `cd samples/` and use meshlab to view the results.
 The generated mesh may have self-collision/intersection, here we simply ignore such case since
-we only copy rotation vectors here.
-To avoid such problems, you can refer to a topic `motion retargetting`
+we only copy rotation vectors.
+To avoid such problems, you can refer to a topic **motion retargetting**

 ### Others
 * For fbx downloaded from the internet, parsed riginfo(.txt) may contain illegal characters for mayapy to parse.
 In such cases, you need to clean the `txt` manually